 The Australian bagged McLaren's first victory since 2012 at the Italian Grand Prix with a commanding drive, proving the talent was there to be unlocked once more.

 Hopes of a brighter 2022 under new aerodynamic regulations never materialised, however, with McLaren taking the decision to axe Ricciardo with a year remaining on a three-year contract.

-Despite being linked with a number of seats with mid-to-back-of-the-grid teams, Ricciardo accepted a reserve role with Red Bull for 2023, with a view to returning to a race-seat in 2024.
+The Australian then accepted a reserve role with Red Bull for 2023, with a view to returning to a race seat in 2024.

 Net worth Daniel Ricciardo

 As ever, a driver's contract with a team is strictly confidential, with no public insight into the intricacies of the deal.

 However, it is rumoured that Ricciardo's salary at AlphaTauri is $2 million, which is a significant decrease from his previous contract with McLaren, which was thought to be worth between £25 and $30 million.